NFL playoff group: wild card clashes, TV schedule for AFC, NFC

 4. Philadelphia Eagles vs. 5.
 Seattle Seahawks

-This will be a clash of two relentless teams led by MVP quarterbacks, a formula for a wild card game dandy even though the Eagles made it to the playoffs with their Week 17 victory over the Giants.
+This will be a clash of two relentless teams led by MVP quarterbacks, a formula for a wild card game, although the Eagles made it to the playoffs with their Week 17 victory over the Giants.
 Despite all the injuries Philadelphia has faced this season, its playoff visitor also has little staff in key positions.

 MORE: Watch the NFL playoff games live on fubo TV (7-day free trial)